euler-xyz/IPriceOracle/README.md

 In the last case, the oracle is simply ignoring bid-ask spreads and assuming the spread is 0 for the purposes of pricing.

-For oracles that ignore bid-ask spreads, the bid and ask values can just be copies of what is returned from the `getPrice` and `getTick` methodss.
+For oracles that ignore bid-ask spreads, the bid and ask values can just be copies of what is returned from the `getQuote` and `getTick` methodss.

 For oracles that *do* implement bid-ask spreads, the single value-returning methods should be derived from the bid-ask values by taking their *mid-point*.
 This is simply an average between the bid and ask values.
 If possible, this should be a geometric average of the underlying prices.
 However, in most cases taking an arithmetic average between the two output amounts will be acceptably accurate.